What is Quantitative Research? | Definition, Methods, Types and Uses

 1. Superficial: Quantitative research primarily deals with numbers, and numbers cannot adequately explain the experiences and perceptions related to a social phenomenon.

-3. Structural bias: Despite its consistent procedures, quantitative research can often generate inaccurate results due to structural problems like inapt sampling methods, missing pieces of information or inaccurate measurements.
+3. Structural bias: Despite its consistent procedures, quantitative research can generate inaccurate results due to structural problems like inapt sampling methods, missing pieces of information or inaccurate measurements.

 References